volumio/volumio-plugins-sources/rotaryencoder2/readme.md

 A floating input is undesirable, because its state is undeterminate and so is its behavior when reading it.
 This is overcome, by connecting it to either HIGH (3.3V) or LOW (0V) potential via a resistor.
-![Schematic of a Pull-Up and a Pull-Down resistor](./img/PU_PD_simple.jpg) *Schematics of a simple pull-up (PU) and pull-down (PD) resistor.
+![Schematic of a Pull-Up and a Pull-Down resistor](./img/PU_PD_simple.jpg) **Img 14:** *Schematics of a simple pull-up (PU) and pull-down (PD) resistor.
 If the switch is open, the GPIO is on the same potential (i.e. it has the same voltage) as the reference (PU:3.3V, PD:GND).
 When the button is closed, a small current flows from 3.3V to GND and the potential at the GPIO changes (PU:GND, PD:3.3V).
 You could also interpret the combination of resistor and switch as a voltage divider, where the open switch has infinite resistance and the closed switch 0 Ohms.
 The full voltage will always 'drop' across the larger of the two in this case.*

 The Raspberry Pi has integrated Pull-up and Pull-down resistors inside its microprocessor chip, which can be activated by the system at boot time.
 But it is also possible to connect external resistors to the pin (and there are reasons to do so).
 [See below](#why-does-it-matter-for-playing-with-my-raspberry-pi).